 Locations and Hours

 As part of the internship experience, students are entitled to 2 ride-alongs with patrol officers during the semester.
-These four hour blocks will have the student “out on the road” with a uniformed officer from our Operations Section.
+These four hour blocks will have the student “out on the road” with a uniformed officer.
 Students will gain valuable insight and firsthand experience from seasoned police officers.
 These ride-along periods can occur during evening and weekend hours and will be scheduled through the police department internship coordinator.
 Interns will also be occasionally invited to attend Community Outreach Unit educational programming so they can see firsthand the type of education the police department provides to the community.

 Compensation & Duration

 Internships at the UConn Police Department are unpaid.
 The entire Experiential Education Program at the UCPD is directed towards the benefit of the student interns.
 All interns will be closely supervised by UCPD personnel.
 Participation in any UCPD internship does not guarantee employment with the UCPD at the conclusion of the internship period.
 International students may apply for internships at UCPD only after prior written approval from Immigration Services and the International Students and Scholars Services Center in McMahon Hall.

 Most internships at UCPD last for one semester but may be extended to a full academic year at the discretion of the police department internship coordinator.

 The UConn Police Department seeks to provide the best educational experience possible for the students in our community.
 Preference for Internships and practicum programs will be given to UConn students desiring a career in the criminal justice system but any student is welcome to apply.
 The number of internship spaces available varies from semester to semester.